Oksana Shyshkova10 June 1991 Ukraine

-Her breakthrough season was 2016-17 as she claimed her first world titles at Finsterau 2017 and also ended top of the biathlon World Cup overall rankings, as well as second in cross-country.
+Her breakthrough season was 2016-17 as she claimed her maiden world titles at Finsterau 2017 and also ended top of the biathlon World Cup overall rankings, as well as second in cross-country.

-She won the women’s biathlon sprint and long distance sitting, and the cross-country middle distance races at the 2017 World Championships.
+She won the women’s biathlon sprint and long distance, and the cross-country middle distance races at the 2017 World Championships.
 She followed that up with silver in the biathlon middle distance; and cross-country sprint and long distance.

 Shyshkova began her active life in a circus school and toured Germany as part of a choir when she was a youngster.
-She has always been into sports too, playing football and practicing athletics before her former coach suggested she try Nordic skiing.
+She has always been into sports too, playing football and practising athletics before her former coach suggested she try Nordic skiing.

 She was 17 when she first skied on the trails of Ukraine.
 Only six years later, she would stand on the podium at Sochi 2014 four times across biathlon and cross-country events, all of them bronze medals.